-Erectile dysfunction (ED) is a common condition that affects around 30 million men in the United States alone.
+Erectile dysfunction (ED) is a common condition that affects millions of men in the United States alone.
 A lot of men do not like to speak about erectile dysfunction to their partners, friends, and even their doctors.
 Because of this, it is easy for misinformation and myths to spread.
-It is essential to seek treatment for ED, which can include medications like Viagra, Cialis, and Levitra.
+It is essential to seek treatment for ED, which can include medications like generic Viagra, generic Cialis, and Levitra (vardenafil).
 Read on to learn the facts behind the myths you may have heard about erectile dysfunction.

 Myth: Erectile Dysfunction only affects older men